IgnacioLL/langdetection/doc/report.md

 The results of this function are two series of preprocessed data that can be used as features and labels for the classifier.
 The function splits the sentences into words, which can capture the lexical and morphological features of different languages.
 The function also removes the punctuation marks, which can reduce the noise and sparsity of the data.

+### Alphabet discrimination

+This preprocessing method detects the most used alphabet being used taking 10 random characters from the sentence and deleting all characters which do not coincide with the same alphabet except the blank space.

+### Number removal

+We also remove all numbers as they are not language specific and are not very useful and may create noise in the model.

 ## Code

 ### Preprocess - Sentence splitting